tmax-cloud/cicd-operator/docs/ci_design.md

 *Further: Should have a work queue of `IntegrationJob`s, instead of creating `PipelineRun` instantly.*
 7. `IntegrationJobController` watches the `PipelineRun` and whenever tasks end, it reports to GitHub repository by setting commit status, using git client module.

-## Procedure 3.
-Push (PullRequest Merged)
-1. Repository owner merges the pull request.
-*Further: Auto merge should be enabled, like `tide` in Prow*
-2. The `push` event for the base branch is delivered to a webhook server.
-3. Webhook body (GitHub specific body) is converted to a generic webhook body structure.
-4. Webhook calls `Integrator` plugin, which is registered for the `push` event.
-5. `Integrator` plugin creates an `IntegrationJob`, referring to the `IntegrationConfig`'s `.spec.jobs.postSubmit` field.
-6. Rest is same with `pull_request` event handling.

 ## Procedure 2.
 PullRequest - Comment
 1. For an open pull request, a developer comments `/test <job name>`.
 (e.g., the test should be re-run because the base branch is updated.)